Tenure Track Assistant Professor

 - Social networks

+I wrote my PhD thesis on pro-Kremlin disinformation on social media as a part of the Digital Disinformation project, funded by the Carlsberg Foundation.
 My current research is part of the DIPLOFACE project, directed by Rebecca Adler-Nissen.
-I am a member of the Copenhagen Center for Social Data Science (SODAS) and Digital Political Science Group.
-I wrote my PhD thesis as a part of the Digital Disinformation project, funded by the Carlsberg Foundation.
-I was a visiting scholar at New York University’s SMAPP lab under Joshua A. Tucker's supervision.
+I was a visiting scholar at New York University’s SMAPP lab, where I carried out research on Russian interference in US elections.
 I have also stayed at Waseda University as a research fellow and Tokyo University as a visiting student.

 I have previously designed and taught seminar courses, respectively titled 'Propaganda and Disinformation on Social Media' and 'Social Network Analysis'.
-I will co-teach Advanced Social Data Science I in Spring 2021 as part of the new MSc programme in Social Data Science.
+I have co-taught Advanced Social Data Science I and I will co-teach Digital Methods – both as part of the new MSc program in Social Data Science.